hubertsgithub/block_annotation/README.md

 Block images can be annotated with existing polygon annotation tools.

 Labelme: https://github.com/wkentaro/labelme

 OpenSurfaces: http://opensurfaces.cs.cornell.edu/

-Our crowdsourcing pipeline is built on OpenSurfaces.
+For our experiments, we build our crowdsourcing pipeline with OpenSurfaces.

 ### Citation
 If our work is useful to you, please consider citing: